 This article is adapted and updated from a feature published in the Summer 2015 issue of U Magazine.
-To read the original story, scan the QR code or go to: www.uclahealth.org/news/publication/safe-haven continued from p.
-24→ "One of the values that has really stuck with me is that everything we do comes from our victims.
+To read the original story, scan the QR code or go to: www.uclahealth.org/news/publication/ safe-haven stuck with me is that everything we do comes from our victims.
+Every program that has been developed has come out of the experiences of the people

-Every program that has been developed has come out of the experiences of the people who we are trying to serve," Dr. Halladay Goldman says.
+Goldman savs.

 "Now, we are seeing an increase in people who are experiencing homelessness and/or serious mental illness.
 So, I'm thinking about how we can help them in a more comprehensive way, so that they can eventually process their sexual trauma," she says.
-"We have great expertise within UCLA, and I'd like to pull together a think tank of experts to examine our model and see if, in collaboration with our community and UCLA partners, we can better help people get connected to resources that lead toward healing and recovery."
+"We have great expertise within UCLA, and I'd like to pull together a think tank of experts to examine our model and see if, in collaboration with better help people get connected to resources that lead toward healing and recovery."

 And, far too often, there are those victims who are the most vulnerable: An 8-month-old girl.
 A deaf and mute woman with cerebral palsy.
 An 84-year-old woman with dementia in a nursing home.
 "There are victims who can't tell their stories in court," says Gail Abarbanel, LCSW, the RTC's founding director.
-"The only thing that speaks for them and tells the story of what was done to them is the evidence we collect in the clinic."
+"The only thing that speaks for them and tells the story of what was done to them is the evidence we old, Adams-Geller was sexually assaulted in collect in the clinic."